 Behavioral attributes - candidates must possess the emotional health necessary for full utilization of their intellectual abilities, the exercise of sound judgment, and the prompt completion of responsibilities.
 Candidates must be able to learn and demonstrate the ability to recognize limitations in their knowledge and skills and to seek appropriate assistance with their limitations.

-Initially, during the pre-fellowship training phase the PA fellow is supervised for procedures in the clinic and emergency room by either the program director, program staff (attending surgeon), or MD fellow.
-The fellows are not expected nor should they perform any procedure that they have not been supervised on, nor feel competent in completing the procedure on their own.
-The PA fellow will be able to observe a procedure, perform a procedure under supervision, and then when deemed competent by an attending surgeon perform the procedure without supervision.
+The Fellows are not expected nor should they perform any procedure that they have not been supervised on, nor feel competent in completing the procedure on their own.
+The PA Fellow will be able to observe a procedure, perform a procedure under supervision, and then when deemed competent by the program director or an attending surgeon perform the procedure without supervision.

-The fellow may order consultations and testing on behalf of the attending physician following discussion with the MD fellow and/or attending physician.
-This must be documented by the fellow in the encounter notes.
+The Fellow may order consultations and testing on behalf of the attending physician following discussion with the MD Resident and/or attending physician.
+This must be documented by the Fellow in the encounter notes.

 The attending physician will be present and supervise all evaluations and management services in the clinic, including key components of the history, physical examination, and medical decision making.
 Exceptions to attending physician presence and supervision include: pre-operative evaluations, and post-operative care within the 90-day global period for surgery.
-All clinical encounters, except situations warranted above, are chiefed with an attending surgeon, program director, or medical director and cosigned on the day of services rendered.
+All clinical encounters, except situations warranted above, are chiefed with an attending surgeon, program director, or medical director.

-The supervising physician must be physically present and in the operating room for the entire duration of the case with the PA fellow.
-Details regarding the supervision policy are made available to the PA fellow at the time of orientation.
+Details regarding the supervision policy are made available to the PA Fellow at the time of orientation.